 in a different way

 Acute attacks can be life-threatening and can last for days.
-Not everyone who has AHP experiences acute, sudden attacks.
-In some people they happen rarely—in others more often.
-Some people experience daily symptoms from their AHP, even when they are not having an attack.
+Acute attacks are not the only sign of AHP—some people with AHP also experience debilitating symptoms daily, even when they are not having attacks.
 This is part of what makes diagnosis difficult.

 ACUTE AHP attacks

 Acute attacks can cause severe problems in many parts of the body and often require hospitalization.

 Chronic symptoms, such as anxiety, nausea, pain, and fatigue can take a serious toll on some people with AHP.